Dear guests,outside establishments and facilities, such as shops, venues, restaurants and bars, or at farmers’ and Christmas markets.

 Hotels are still open and their hotel guests are allowed to dine in the hotel restaurants and bars.
 The hotels’ wellness facilities are also still open to hotel guests.

-Places of entertainment and leisure activities such as cinemas, theaters, museums, libraries, clubs, wellness centers, ice sports facilities etc. remain closed.
-Outdoor leisure facilities and hotel wellness facilities for hotel guests are the exceptions to this rule.
+Museums and reading rooms of libraries and archives are open.
+Places of entertainment and leisure such as cinemas, theaters, club facilities, wellness centers, ice sports facilities, etc. remain closed.
+Outdoor recreation facilities and hotel wellness facilities for hotel guests are exceptions.

-The Tourist Information are open Mondays to Saturdays.
-Please find the opening times here. www.engadin.ch/contact/.
+The tourist information offices are open according to the published opening hours: www.engadin.ch/contact/.

 It is mandatory to wear a mask in all publicly accessible establishments and inside spaces.
 This includes shops, banks, cinemas and restaurants.
 You will find a detailed list of all the places in which it is mandatory to wear a mask here.